CAPECO

 Photo by Sean Ruud

-Energy is responsible for the management and administration of our services to low-income Oregonians residing in Umatilla, Morrow, Gilliam, and Wheeler counties.
-Services include:
+Our Energy Department is responsible for the management and administration of Energy assistance services to low-income Oregonians residing in Gilliam, Morrow, Umatilla, and Wheeler counties, in the following ways:

 • Low-Income Home Energy Assistance Program